This article describes how to create a new contract draft automatically. It contains the following topics:

 How can I check the automation runs successfully?

 - If the automation has run successfully, you can find the new draft created with the same properties as you have configured under the three tabs of the second automation step.

 - Click on the draft's name from the activity feed to open the draft and review its details.

 - The contract draft is now completely ready for the signature process initiation and includes the Signees, their details, signature types, and the order of signing you would like the contract to follow.

-Now that you have tested the automation workflow, you are ready to start using it to save time, reduce errors and scale your business by automatically creating a new draft ready to be signed by the relevant parties.
+Now that you have tested the automation workflow, you can use it to save time, reduce errors, and scale your business by automatically creating a new draft ready to be signed by the relevant parties.